 Role

-Chris is also the Academic Integrity Lead for the Institute of Health and Allied Professions, taking a lead in promoting good practice and the implementation of Academic Misconduct procedures within the Institute.
+Chris is the Academic Integrity Lead for the Institute of Health and Allied Professions, taking a lead in promoting good practice and the implementation of Academic Misconduct procedures within the Institute.

 Career overview